simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 ```

 The single-player **Simpl Calc** game's `simpl-calc-model` repository's profiling task is similar.
-However, it implements the series of calls the `simpl-react` **simpl** decorator makes for single-player games.
+However, it uses the series of WAMP calls the `simpl-react` **simpl** decorator makes for single-player game players.

 ```python
 import asyncio